cgeisenberger/ht-hite/README.md

 # ht-HiTE
 All code to replicate the analysis part of the manuscript _A cost-effective and scalable approach for DNA extraction from FFPE tissues_ by Geisenberger et al.

+# Data analysis
+All code used for analysis and plotting is contained in `analysis.R`.
+Helper functions were moved to `functions.R`.

 # Raw data
 Raw data for DNA methylation arrays and processed data for NGS are availbale at [figshare](http://dx.doi.org/10.6084/m9.figshare.26198033)